 Astronaut Sam Bell has a quintessentially personal encounter toward the end of his three-year stint on the Moon, where he, working alongside his computer, GERTY, sends back to Earth parcels of a resource that has helped diminish our planet's power problems.

 Near a gray and unnamed city is the Zone, an alien place guarded by barbed wire and soldiers.
-Over his wife's numerous objections, a man rises in the dead of night: he's a stalker, one of a handful who have the mental gifts (and who risk imprisonment) to lead people into the Zone to the Room, a place where one's secret hopes come true.
-That night, he takes two people into the Zone: a popular writer who is burned out, cynical, and questioning his genius; and a quiet scientist more concerned about his knapsack than the journey.
+Over his wife's objections, a man rises in the early morning and leaves her with their disabled daughter to meet two men.
+He's a Stalker, one of a handful who have the mental gifts (and who risk imprisonment) to lead people into the Zone to the Room, a place where one's secret hopes come true.
+His clients are a burned out popular writer, cynical, and questioning his talent; and a quiet scientist more concerned about his knapsack than the journey.
 In the deserted Zone, the approach to the Room must be indirect.
 As they draw near, the rules seem to change and the stalker faces a crisis.
 Written by

 Was this review helpful to you?